sefcom/k8s-examples/indexed_job/README.md

 If you configure the pod `restartPolicy` to `OnFailure`, Kubernetes will automatically re-run contianers that have failed, though it will back off if it fails repeatedly.

 # `kubectl` commands
-To create your job: `kubectl apply -f job.yaml`
+To create your job: `kubectl create -f job.yaml`

 To see currently running jobs in your namespace: `kubectl get jobs`